 I started with the Food52 recipe as a guide, made my changes and ended up with my new salmon noodle casserole recipe.
 It was delicious, packing a lot more flavor than the typical tuna noodle casserole.

-You could use regular white mushrooms instead of portobello and shiitake mushrooms, but I prefer those for flavor.
+You could use regular white mushrooms instead of portobello and shiitake mushrooms, but I prefer the shiitake/portobello combination for its flavor.
 If you don’t have dry vermouth in your cupboard, no worries, add a little white wine instead, or skip it entirely.
 My mother’s tuna noodle casserole always included peas, so I added them here too, plus peas go well with salmon in a springtime kind of way.

 Salmon Noodle Casserole